Code-Institute-Submissions/project1-aeronautiqa/README.md

 ### Browsers and devices
 * Responsivness has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
 * Website has been tested on iPhone XS plus.
 Other mobile devices screen sizes were emulated via Chrome Inspect feature.
 * Website has been tested on multiple browsers (Chrome, Safari, Internet Explorer, Edge, Opera and FireFox).
-There were minor layot drawback on Internet Explorer and these were fixed.
+There were minor layout drawback on Internet Explorer and these were fixed.

 ## Deployment